Vukkk/Strategy-BTC-WeakHandsBuster/README.md

 ### Trading idea

-Identify breakouts of the Bollinger Bands (price going below the lower deviation band).
-Use %Bandwidth indicator to assess momentum and Bollinger Bands moving average to optimize the *take position event*, and filter out late entries.
+The main trading idea is to identify short-term reversals as well as continuations and deepening of trends marked by a break down of the Bollinger Bands (BB) in the 1-hour chart, using the Percentage Bandwidth (%B) indicator, the Bollinger Bands Moving Average (BB MA) and the Bollinger Band deviation to assess momentum and volatility, optimize the take position event, and filter out late entries.

 ### Main Trades